jamesWalker55/fsa-tools-2/README.md

 # FSA Tools 2

-A set of tools for rendering, processing, solving finite state automata and pushdown automata.
+A set of tools for rendering and processing finite state automata.

 ## How to use